{{ fastingWindowAria }}

 Why does a longer preset show an error?

 Longer presets must fit both the fasting safety ceiling and the selected safety profile.
-Raise the ceiling only if that longer fast is intentional and appropriate for your situation.
+Raise the ceiling only if the longer fast is intentional and appropriate for your situation.

 Can I use this for alternate-day fasting?

-No. The schedule is based on a repeating 24-hour eating and fasting cycle.
+No. The schedule repeats one daily eating and fasting cycle.
 Alternate-day fasting and very-low-calorie fasting patterns need different planning and medical safeguards.

 What should I change if the plan feels too restrictive?